ryanhmiller/ctseq/README.md

 #### Run Docker container
 Run container
 ```
+# Command to run container if you built the docker container yourself.
+Use the container name you specified in place of 'ctseqdocker'
 docker run -it ctseqdocker

+# Command to run if you pulled the Docker container from DockerHub, using the correct version number in place of 'v0.0.1'
+docker run -it -v /users/ryan/data/methylationData/17879R/:/myOutputDir ryanhmiller/ctseq:v0.0.1
 ```

 Run Docker container interactively with access to an outside directory.
 ```
+# Command if you built the container yourself.
+Substitute correct container name in place of 'ctseqdocker'
 docker run -it -v /users/ryan/data/methylationData/17879R/:/myOutputDir ctseqdocker

+# Command if you pulled container from DockerHub.
+Substitute correct version number in place of 'v0.0.1'
+docker run -it -v /users/ryan/data/methylationData/17879R/:/myOutputDir ryanhmiller/ctseq:v0.0.1
 ```
 '/users/ryan/data/methylationData/17879R/' represents the directory you want visible to your Docker container and it will be visible as '/myOutputDir' when you are in the container.
 You are more than welcome to put your fastq and reference (.fa) files in the same directory so you only have to mount one directory to your Docker container